-At its foundation, the Conversion rates report tells you how often candidates move into Hired.
-Let's start with a simple example: Conversion rates > by origin:
+At its foundation, the Conversion rates report tells you how often candidates' opportunities where marked as 'Hired'.
+Start by considering a simple example: Conversion rates > by origin

-Let's take a look at the similar Conversion rates > by source report:
+Take a look at a similar example in the Conversion rates > by source report:

-In the example above, you can see that Instagram was the most efficient source of hire (but keep in mind the sample size was extremely small!).
+In the example above, you can see that Instagram was the most efficient source of hire (keeping in mind the sample size was extremely small).
 LinkedIn is slightly less efficient than the jobs page, but resulted in 23 hires, while GitHub resulted in no hires.

 Moving from top to bottom:

-- Summary statistics: These numbers change as filters and date ranges are applied.
-In this example, 1718 candidates moved during the specified range of time, and 55 of those candidates were moved to Hired.
+These numbers change as filters and date ranges are applied.
+In this example, 1718 candidates moved during the specified range of time, and 55 of those candidates were marked as 'Hired'.

-- Summary sentence: Note that "the pipeline" and "Hired" are actually drop down menus which can be clicked on and changed - we'll discuss this further below.
+Note that "the pipeline" and "Hired" are actually drop down menus which can be clicked on and changed.

-Lever's newly updated 2019 Benchmarks Report breaks down conversion rates across different pipeline stages, different company sizes and different industries and roles (pages 18-22, 42-43).
-Compare your own conversion rates against these benchmarks to see how you're faring against your competitors.
+Lever's 2019 Benchmarks Report breaks down conversion rates across different pipeline stages, different company sizes and different industries and roles (pages 18-22, 42-43).
+Compare your own conversion rates against these benchmarks to see how you are faring against your competitors.

-For example, if you're a company with 214 employees hiring software engineers, you'd find the following statistics relevant:
+For example, if you are a company with 214 employees hiring software engineers, you might find the following statistics relevant:

 Using the Conversion rates > by origin report, look for broad, overall patterns in your organization's recruiting activities.
-Let's say you looked at your hiring report for the last calendar year and saw the following:
+Say you looked at your hiring report for the last calendar year and saw the following: